 Institution/Departmen t/Faculty Scheme Funding Agency Year of award with duration Amount T.S.
-NEGI GOVT.
-COLLEGE RECKONG PEO nil nil 2017 0 0 View File
+Negi Govt.
+College Reckong Peo nil nil 2019 0 0 T.S.
+Negi Govt.
+College Reckong Peo nil nil 2020 0 0 View File

-9. Whether composition of IQAC as per latest NAAC guidelines: Yes Upload latest notification of formation of IQAC View File 10.
-Number of IQAC meetings held during the year : 8 The minutes of IQAC meeting and compliances to the decisions have been uploaded on the institutional website Yes
+9. Whether composition of IQAC as per latest NAAC guidelines: Yes Upload latest notification of formation of IQAC View File

-Upload the minutes of meeting and action taken report View File 11.
+10. Number of IQAC meetings held during the year : 12 The minutes of IQAC meeting and compliances to the decisions have been uploaded on the institutional website Yes Upload the minutes of meeting and action taken report View File 11.
 Whether IQAC received funding from any of the funding agency to support its activities during the year?
 No